andrewcroce/TPL/README.md

 ### Required
   * [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 Fantastic plugin for creating custom fields.
 I never leave home without it.
 Some built in theme functionality will not work without it, but it won't fail catastrophically without it, however.
   * [Advanced Custom Fields Objects](https://bitbucket.org/bneff84/advanced-custom-fields-objects).
 A powerful OOP library for using ACF custom fields.
 Requires ACF, naturally.
+Thanks to [Brian Neff](https://bitbucket.org/bneff84) for this.
   * [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/).
 Not strictly necessary, but I deem it required!
 It makes creating custom post types and taxonomies a breeze.

 ### Recommended